OPTIONAL THEME:

 To what extent are traditional societies the inevitable product of their geography?

-To what extent can we argue that the collapse or erosion of indigenous societies is only natural?
+To what extent can we argue that the collapse or erosion of indigenous societies is inevitable?